regras/pq-edhoc-tamarin/README.md

 ## License

-This artifact is distributed under the GNU General Public License, v3.
+This artifact is distributed under the GNU General Public License, version 3.
 See the LICENSE file for the complete license information.